 Instead, organizations can take on what they call “core modernization,” updating core administrative and patient care systems for use on new platforms and to meet new standards for privacy and security.
 In 2019, analysis from Gartner Research showed that while major healthcare organizations have begun legacy modernization, this process is still far from complete, with many organizations slowly and cautiously undertaking modernization of complex systems.
 Thus, it is not expected that this legacy modernization process will be complete any time soon.
 Instead, 2020 is likely to be a year of forward progress on this ongoing – but extremely important – project for healthcare providers and other organizations.

-Healthcare technology will encompass far more than just communication and record keeping.
+Digital trends in healthcare will encompass far more than just communication and record keeping.
 The upcoming year is going to be revolutionary in terms of new technologies and applications of existing technologies to patient care, in addition to administrative efficiency.
 AI and data analytics, BI and process automation all have the potential to completely change how patient care is provided, making healthcare more accessible, affordable, efficient and effective for everyone.

 This revolution will be built not only through the development of new technologies, but through the flexible adoption and adaptation of existing technologies that have emerged in scientific and industry sectors for the special needs of the healthcare industry.
 At the same time, there are also opportunities to be had in traditional software development and modernization of legacy systems, which will bring smaller and more resource-constrained healthcare systems up-to-date in 2020.
 What better time to completely revolutionize healthcare than the start of a new decade?
+We’d love to help!